tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/available_state_definitions_conversions.rst

 The :ref:`default rotation models <default_rotation_models>` in Tudat make extensive use of the SPICE toolbox [Acton1996]_.
 A user may directly access the functionality of extracting rotations in SPICE.
 For any frame identifiers for which SPICE kernels are loaded, the function
-:func:`~tudatpy.interface.spice.compute_rotation_matrix_derivative_between_frames` may be used to determine the rotation matrix between them.
+:func:`~tudatpy.interface.spice.compute_rotation_matrix_between_frames` may be used to determine the rotation matrix between them.
 The derivative of the rotation matrix may be determined from :func:`~tudatpy.interface.spice.compute_rotation_matrix_derivative_between_frames`.

 Similarly, a rotation model may be created and assigned to a body that automatically extracts the rotation from SPICE, using the